PhilippMDoerner/NimStoryFont/README.md

 - XUtils - Utility procs for the models of this application.
 Most of the time that's procs checking whether you have access permission (where I can't use the generic version from `authenticationUtils` for some reason due to compiler complaints) and procs for stringifying Model-object-instances
 - XControllers - Custom handler procs when they're doing more than just CRUD work.
 May be ommitted if the necessary handler procs can be generated using genericArticleController procs, which build handler-procs for you.
 - XSerialization - Converts model-object of this domain into a "Serializable" that jsony later can turn into a json-string.
+- XDeserialization - Covers procs and helper procs used to deserialize the JSON sent via PUT, PATCH and POST HTTP Requests to update/create entries in the database

 # General Control Flow
 Within the typical Handler-Proc of this application, we have this control flow in read-procs: